Canadian payments forecast, 2013 - news release

 |Back to research||Table of contents|

-The study found that consumer payments have rallied after the recession and all electronic forms of payment were experiencing substantial growth.
+The study found that consumer payments have grown modestly in the past year, but that all electronic forms of payment were experiencing substantial growth.
 The main growth drivers in the Canadian market have been increasing personal expenditure on consumer goods and services, and the increasing penetration of electronic payments into strongholds previously reserved for cash and, to a lesser extent, cheques.

-- Smartphone penetration is increasingly rapidly, and by 2016 almost 80% of the smartphones in Canada will be NFC-enabled, providing a solid foundation for the uptake of mobile contactless payments.
+- Smart phone penetration is increasingly rapidly, and by 2017 more than 50% of the smart phones in Canada will be NFC-enabled.

-- Cash will remain the most frequently used form of payment in Canada over the next five years, but will suffer substantial erosion from contactless debit and credit payments
+- Cash will lose its position as the most frequently used form of payment in Canada over the next five years.

-The 116 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
-It identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy and the industry.
-Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, open-loop prepaid cards, closed-loop gift cards, cross-border debit payments, online payments, ABM installations and POS terminals.
+The 150 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
+It draws on primary research conducted by TSI amongst more than 4,000 consumers in different payments segments, as well as established statistical sources.
+The report identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy, regulatory environment and the industry.
+Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, open-loop prepaid cards, closed-loop gift cards, P2P payments, remittances, online payments, mobile payments, bill payments and transfers, ABM installations and POS terminals.

 About Technology Strategies International

 Technology Strategies International is a leading Canadian technology market research firm based in Oakville, Ontario.
 Established in 1995, the company has been tracking developments in Canadian payment industry for the past eighteen years.
 For more information please see http://www.tsiglobalnet.com/research.html.

 |Single User License: